hyperledger-archives/caliper/docs/Architecture.md

 ### Configuration File

+Two kinds of configuration files are used.
+One is the benchmark configuration file, which defines the arguments of the benchmark like workload.
+Another is the blockchain configuration file, which specify necessary information to help interacting with the SUT.

-Below is a configuration file example:
+Below is a benchmark configuration file example:
 ```json
 {
   "blockchain": {